-Just as Windows has the system tray, Ubuntu has the Notification Area.
-The items that you'll find there include the volume adjustment, network indicator, Bluetooth indicator (if your computer has Bluetooth capability), new mail notification applet, and the date and time.
-Some programs will install an icon
+Just as Windows has the System Tray, Ubuntu has the Notification Area.
+The items that you'll find there include the volume adjustment, network indicator, Bluetooth indicator (if your computer has

-A panel is a bar that sits on the edge of your screen.
-It contains applets which provide useful functions such as running programs, viewing the time or accessing the main menu. in the Notification Area when you first open them, such as Tomboy Notes or Rhythmbox, and other programs will put an icon there when modifications are made in the program.

-For example, if you adjust the settings in Open Office so that it will load into memory (for faster startup when you need to look at a document, etc.), an Open Office icon will appear in the Notification Area.
-Right-clicking any icon in the Notification Area will bring up a list of options available.
+Bluetooth capability), new mail notification applet, and the date and time.
+Some programs will install an icon in the Notification Area when you first open them, such as Tomboy Notes, and other programs will put an icon there when modifications are made in the program.
+For example, if you adjust the settings in Open Office so that it will load in the background (for faster startup when you need to look at a document, etc.), an Open Office icon will appear in the Notification Area.
+Right-clicking any icon in the Notification Area will bring up a menu with options available.
 For example, right-clicking the volume icon will allow you to mute the speakers or access the Sound Preferences window, where you can not only adjust volume, but you can choose sound themes and check sound card and microphone settings.
 Features are also available when you left-click icons in the Notification Area.
 To adjust the volume, just click on the volume adjustment icon and the volume slider will appear.
 When you click on the date and time, a calendar drops down.
 If you use the Evolution mail client, you can click on a date on the calendar and it will open up your Evolution calendar on the date you clicked.
 Below the calendar is the Location box.
 Click the + sign to show the world calendar.
 To enter your location, click the Edit button.
 In the window that opens up, click the Add button.
 Type your location in the box.
 If you live in a major city, it may be on the list already.
 If your location isn't in the list, you can enter the latitude and longitude for your location (you can search on Google if you don't already have this information).
 Don't forget to select the time zone for your location.
 If your location is on the list, you will be able to display weather data for it below the calendar.